segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 When you call `track`, we translate it automatically and send the event to AppsFlyer.

-We include all the event properties as callback parameters on the AppsFlyer event, and automatically translate `properties.revenue` to the appropriate AppsFlyer purchase event properties based on our spec’d properties.
+We include all the event properties as callback parameters on the AppsFlyer event, and automatically translate `properties.revenue` to the appropriate AppsFlyer purchase event properties based on our spec'd properties.

-Finally, we automatically use AppsFlyer’s transactionId-based de-duplication when you send an an `orderId` (see the [e-commerce spec](https://segment.com/docs/spec/ecommerce/v2/)).
+Finally, we automatically use AppsFlyer's `transactionId` deduplication when you send an an `orderId` (see the [e-commerce spec](https://segment.com/docs/spec/ecommerce/v2/)).

 ### Server